Tag: KILZ 2 All-Purpose Primer

 Just as important as proper prep for your indoor painting projects, priming is a critical prep step for outdoor projects.
 From painting your front door, to the entire exterior of your house, or even a garden fence, KILZ has a primer made for the job.
 KILZ® Original Primer has been trusted by pros for over 40 years and the KILZ Original lineup includes a primer formulated for outdoor projects.
 KILZ® Original Interior | Exterior Primer is an all-weather sealer with excellent adhesion to even the toughest to paint surfaces like masonry or bare, porous wood.
 When using this primer on outdoor brick, stucco or plaster, it’s important to note that the masonry surfaces should be clean, dry and cured for at least 90 days.

 KILZ 2® All-Purpose Primer is another product formulated for both interior and exterior use.
 This water-based sealer and stain blocker would be an excellent choice for painting your front door or garden fence.
-Just remember this tip from the pros, if the surface you are painting is unpainted, exterior wood that has been exposed to sun and/or moisture longer then 2-4 weeks prior to painting – be sure to clean and sand it before priming.
+Just remember this tip from the pros, if the surface you are painting is unpainted, exterior wood that has been exposed to sun and/or moisture longer than 2-4 weeks prior to painting – be sure to clean and sand it before priming.
 On new masonry surfaces, KILZ 2 All-Purpose can be used once the surfaces has cured for at least 30 days.

 Our third pick for exterior projects is KILZ 3® Premium Primer.
 This fast drying, water-based primer provides excellent adhesion and a mildew resistant coating, making it ideal for exterior surfaces prone to moisture.
 It can be used for both interior and exterior projects and has a thicker, high-hiding formula great for blocking stains.
 If you live in a humid environment, KILZ 3 Premium Primer is a great choice for your outdoor painting projects.